Betterment vs Vanguard vs Wealthsimple Robo-Advisor Overview

 Personal Advisor-human financial advisor creates customized portfolio.
 Tax loss harvesting.

 |Free Services||First $15,000 is managed for free, with signups through Robo-advisor Pros.com.||Free portfolio review.
 Free investment management promo.||N/A|

 |Contact & Investing Advice||Phone or text, Monday through Friday, 8:00 am to 8:00 pm Eastern Time.
 Email 24/7.|

 Phone consultations with Financial Advisors for all clients during normal business hours.
 Additional personalized services for Wealtlhsimple Black and Generation clients.

 |Phone support M-F. Email support 7 days per week.|

 Financial advisor access through text for all clients.
 Premium clients can speak with Certified Financial Planners.
-Specialty financial planning packages also available with CFPs.
+Specialty financial planning packages available.